gottacatchenall/ms_neutral_landscapes_jl/README.md

 # Introduction

+- what are neutral landsacpes

 Neutral landscapes are increasingly used in ecological and evolutionary studies to provide a null expectation spatial variation of some measurement.

+Originally based around methods for simulating spatially autocorrelated data [@Gardner1987NeuMod; @Milne1992SpaAgg].

+whawt is spaital autocorrelation

-Originally based around methods for simulating spatially autocorrelated data [@Gardner1987NeuMod; @Milne1992SpaAgg], they have seen use in a wide range of fields in ecology and evolution: from landscape genetics [@Storfer2007PutLan], to landscape and spatial ecology [@Tinker2004HisRan; @Remmel2013CatCla], and biogeography [@Albert2017BarDis].
-We present `NeutralLandscapes.jl`, a package in `Julia` for neutral landscapes.
+they have seen use in a wide range of fields in ecology and evolution: from landscape genetics [@Storfer2007PutLan], to landscape and spatial ecology [@Tinker2004HisRan; @Remmel2013CatCla], and biogeography [@Albert2017BarDis].

-The two primary libraries used to simulate neutral landscapes are `NLMR` in (the `R` language) [@Sciaini2018NlmLan] and `NLMpy` [in Python; @Etherington2015NlmPyt].
+ The two most popular libraries used to simulate neutral landscapes are `NLMR` in (the `R` language) [@Sciaini2018NlmLan] and `NLMpy` [in Python; @Etherington2015NlmPyt].
+Here we present `NeutralLandscapes.jl`, a package for neutral landscape simulation in the `Julia` language.
 So, why another package?
-Here we demonstrate that `NeutralLandscapes.jl`, depending on the method, is orders of magnitude faster than previous neutral landscape packages.
+Here we demonstrate that `NeutralLandscapes.jl` is orders of magnitude faster than previous neutral landscape packages.
+In addition, `NeutralLandscapes.jl` implements several novel methods for simulating environmental change with temporal variation.

-Further, in addition here we present a novel method for generating landscape change with temporal variation that is implemented in `NeutralLandscapes.jl`.
 As biodiversity science becomes increasingly concerned with temporal change and its consequences, its clear there is a gap in methodology in generating neutral landscapes that change over time.
 Our model allows users to simulate time-series of any `NeutralLandscape` layer, and which produce an arbitrary distribution of change across every spatial cell, with provided levels of spatial and temporal autocorrelation.

 # Software Overview